arush-sal/gobook/ch02-variables.md

 }
 ```

 Using `:=` you can declare and assign value to a variable together giving you the feature and feel of a dynamically typed language.
+In case of multiple variable declaration using `:=` Golang will check if all the variables are declared or not, if any one of the variable is not declared before then we can safely use the operator to decrale the new variable and redefine existing ones.

 > You can use the keyword `const` to declare a constant in Golang.